x8lucas8x/x8lucas8x.github.com/content/blog/11-a-treatise-on-brag-docs-part-2/index.md

   - brag docs
 ---

 At the surface, a brag doc seems like a simple enough technique.
-In fact, it can be and, even in the cases you don't put much effort, you'll start noticing its benefits, nevertheless, provided you give the method enough time.
+In fact, it can be and, even in the cases you don't put much effort, you'll start noticing its benefits, nevertheless – provided you give the method enough time.
 For optimal experience, though, I urge you to not become complacent.
 In [part 1] of this brag/hype docs series, I've already shared a few things you have to pay attention to, in order to leverage your brag doc right.
-To continue in this journey, I'd like to proceed by sharing some additional best practices and pro-tips I've compiled, which you might find useful:
+To continue in this journey, I'd like to proceed by sharing some additional best practices and pro-tips I've compiled:

 ## Use active verbs